Deval Patrick: Early life and education

-Patrick was born on July 31, 1956 in the South Side of Chicago, where his family resided in a two-bedroom apartment in the Robert Taylor Homes' housing projects.
+Patrick was born on July 31, 1956, in the South Side of Chicago, where his family resided in a two-bedroom apartment in the Robert Taylor Homes' housing projects.
 Patrick is the son of Emily Mae (née Wintersmith) and Pat Patrick, a jazz musician associated with Sun Ra.
 In 1959, Patrick's father abandoned their family in order to play music in New York City, and because he had fathered a daughter, La'Shon Anthony, by another woman.
 Deval reportedly had a strained relationship with his father, who opposed his choice of high school, but they eventually reconciled.
 Patrick was raised by his mother, who traces her roots to American slaves in Kentucky.

 While Patrick was in middle school, one of his teachers referred him to A Better Chance, a national non-profit organization for identifying, recruiting and developing leaders among academically gifted minority students, which enabled him to attend Milton Academy in Milton, Massachusetts.
 Patrick graduated from Milton Academy in 1974 and went on to attend college, the first in his family.
 He graduated from Harvard College, where he was a member of the Fly Club, with a Bachelor of Arts degree, cum laude, in English and American literature, in 1978.
 At Harvard, Patrick won "Best Oralist" in the Ames Moot Court Competition, in 1981.
+Among the competition's judges was Judge Henry Friendly.

 Patrick graduated from Harvard Law School with a J.D., cum laude, in 1982.
 He proceeded to fail the State Bar of California exam twice, before passing on his third try.
 Patrick then served as a law clerk to Judge Stephen Reinhardt on the United States Court of Appeals for the Ninth Circuit for one year.
 In 1983, he joined the staff of the NAACP Legal Defense Fund (LDF), where he worked on death penalty and voting rights cases.

 While at LDF, he met Bill Clinton, the then Governor of Arkansas, when he sued Clinton in a voting case.
 In 1986, he joined the Boston law firm of Hill & Barlow and was named partner in 1990, at the age of 34.
 While at Hill & Barlow, he managed high-profile engagements such as acting as Desiree Washington's attorney in her civil lawsuit against Mike Tyson.